cespirit/rwbyquest-motion/README.md

 http://roosterteeth.com/home.php

 TO DO
-- Refactor code for updatePage() and the next and prev events
 - Different animations
+- Default options for animations
+- Animation check, if none, default animation.
 - Swap .js files in index for the app.min.js file